 Enjoy a farm-to-table feast

 Many local restaurants, such as Talula’s Garden near Washington Square, prioritize farm-to-table menus, sourcing responsibly from regional farms and purveyors to deliver unforgettable, only-in-Philadelphia meals.
 Restaurateur Ellen Yin was an early adopter of local and responsible sourcing for her restaurants, which include Fork and High Street Philly, and she also utilizes a bio-digester that transforms food scraps into potable water.
 One of the earliest restaurants to pursue a farm-to-table menu in Philadelphia was White Dog Café in University City.
 Here, enjoy seasonal menus with ingredients sourced from farms and purveyors within 50 miles (80 km) of Philadelphia, all inside a cozy café setting that has no shortage of dog-themed décor.
-Other restaurants that feature farm-to-table menus include Martha, Vetri Cucina, and Elwood — a Fishtown restaurant led by Chef Adam Diltz, who uses local ingredients and classic cooking techniques to showcase the culinary history of the Philadelphia region.
+Other restaurants that feature farm-to-table menus include Martha, Vetri Cucina which ranked as one of Thrillist’s 34 Best Italian Restaurants in America, and Elwood — a Fishtown restaurant led by Chef Adam Diltz, who uses local ingredients and classic cooking techniques to showcase the culinary history of the Philadelphia region.